tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Event data
 ### Event parameters
-Add event parameters manually for all events.
+Add event parameters for all events.

-The event parameters will be added in event_data object in the payload.

 Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.